Harry Hopkins: World War II

 Hopkins had a major voice in policy for the vast $50 billion Lend-Lease program, especially regarding supplies, first for Britain and then, upon the German invasion, the Soviets.
 He went to Moscow in July 1941 to make personal contact with Joseph Stalin.
 Hopkins recommended and Roosevelt accepted the inclusion of the Soviets in Lend Lease.
 Hopkins made Lend Lease decisions in terms of Roosevelt's broad foreign policy goals.
 He accompanied Churchill to the Atlantic Conference.
 Hopkins promoted an aggressive war against Germany and successfully urged Roosevelt to use the Navy to protect convoys headed for Britain before the US had entered the war in December 1941.
-Roosevelt brought him along as advisor to his meetings with Churchill and Stalin at Cairo, Tehran, Casablanca in 1942-43, and Yalta in 1945.
+Roosevelt brought him along as advisor to his meetings with Churchill and Stalin at Cairo, Tehran, Casablanca in 1942–43, and Yalta in 1945.

 He was a firm supporter of China, which received Lend-Lease aid for its military and air force.
 Hopkins wielded more diplomatic power than the entire State Department.
 Hopkins helped identify and sponsor numerous potential leaders, including Dwight D. Eisenhower.
 He continued to live in the White House and saw the President more often than any other advisor.

 In mid-1943, Hopkins faced a barrage of criticism from Republicans and the press that he had abused his position for personal profit.
 One Representative asserted that British media tycoon Lord Beaverbrook had given Hopkins's wife, Louise, $500,000 worth of emeralds, which Louise denied.
 Newspapers ran stories detailing sumptuous dinners that Hopkins attended while he was making public calls for sacrifice.
 Hopkins briefly considered suing the Chicago Tribune for libel after a story that compared him to Grigory Rasputin, the famous courtier of Tsar Nicholas II of Russia, but he was dissuaded by Roosevelt.

 Although Hopkins's health was steadily declining, Roosevelt sent him on additional trips to Europe in 1945.
 Hopkins attended the Yalta Conference in February 1945.
 He tried to resign after Roosevelt died, but President Harry S. Truman sent Hopkins on one more mission to Moscow.
+Hopkins met with Stalin in late May to secure reassurances on Soviet involvement in the Pacific theater and to arrange concessions on the Soviet sphere of influence in postwar Poland.